-increased the level of congestion revenues returned to load, the rules do not recognize ARR holders' rights to all congestion revenue, and only improves congestion payouts to load when there is a surplus.
-There was no surplus for the 2020/2021 or 2021/2022 planning years.
-With this rule in effect for the 2021/2022 planning period, ARRs and self scheduled FTRs offset 31.6 percent of total congestion.
-There was surplus for the 2022/2023 and the first seven months of the 2023/2024 planning periods.
-But even with a surplus, ARRs and self scheduled FTRs offset only 78.8 and 78.6 percent of total congestion paid by ARR holders.
-Load has been underpaid congestion revenues by \$4.0 billion from the 2011/2012 planning period through the first seven months of the 2023/2024 planning period.
-The cumulative offset for that period was 70.0 percent of total congestion.
+revenues in the first 10 months of the 2023/2024 planning period.
+Based on market logic, there is no such thing as surplus FTR auction revenue.
+FTR Auction revenue results from the market prices paid by willing FTR buyers, should be paid to ARR holders, and should not be returned to FTR buyers for any reason.
+ARRs and self scheduled FTRs offset only 78.8 and 83.4 percent of total congestion paid by ARR holders in the 2022/2023 planning period and the first 10 months of the 2023/2024 planning period.
+Load has been underpaid congestion revenues by \$4.0 billion from the 2011/2012 planning period through the first 10 months of the 2023/2024 planning period.
+The cumulative offset for that period was 70.5 percent of total congestion.